blabla1337/skf-flask/skf/markdown/knowledge_base/145-knowledge_base--User_restriction_for_sensitive_data--.md

 ## Solution:

-Whenever sensitive data is stored on the server you should consider storing this data in a separate folder with permission rules in order to prevent unauthorized users to read these files.
-As an in depth solution you could also check if the session of the user has sufficient privileges to read the files according to the level of authorization.
+Whenever sensitive data is stored on the server store the data in a separate folder with permission rules in order to prevent unauthorized users from reading the files.
+As an in-depth solution, you could also check if the session of the user has sufficient privileges to read the files according to the level of authorization.
 Recommended knowledge base item:

-- Missing authentication or authorization
+•	Missing authentication or authorization
-- Sanitize sensitive data rapidly from memory
+•	Sanitize sensitive data rapidly from memory